Modeling APOKASC-3 red giants: I. The first dredge-up and red giant branch bump: Observational data

 \section{Observational data}

-Our goal is to precisely map out the dependence of the FDU and RGBB properties on mass and birth composition.
-This requires large, homogeneously analyzed data sets.
-For this purpose, we use the APOKASC-3 catalog \citep{Pinsonneault2024ApJS}, a compilation of effective temperatures and surface abundance ratios from APOGEE spectroscopy with masses and surface gravities from {\slshape Kepler} asteroseismology for $15, 808$ targets.
+Precisely mapping out the dependence of the FDU and RGBB properties on mass and birth composition requires large, homogeneously analyzed data sets.
+For this purpose, we use the APOKASC-3 catalog \citep{Pinsonneault2025ApJS}, a compilation of effective temperatures and surface abundance ratios from APOGEE spectroscopy with masses and surface gravities from Kepler asteroseismology for $15, 808$ targets.
 We describe how the stellar properties are measured or derived from these observations in Section~\ref{ss:apokasc}, and discuss our sample selection process in Section~\ref{ss:select}.
 In addition, in Section~\ref{ss:apok2}, we introduce a sample of $398$ stars in the APO-K2 catalog with ${\rm Li}$ data from GALAH, which will be used in Section~\ref{ss:envos_li} to test FDU models.